robinsax/canvas/docs/code/canvas.controllers.md

 controller list presence.
 #### Methods
 #### \_\_init__(self, name, controllers)
++ *name*:  A unique name for the component used for its identification.
++ *controllers*:  A list of controller routes to which this component should be added.
 Configure the overriding component.

-:name A unique name for the component used for its
-        identification.
-:controllers A list of controller routes to which
-        this component should be added.

 #### check(self, ctx)

 Check a request context and raise a subclass of `HTTPException` if this component does not want to be available for the handling of that request.